lshtm-genomics/omics-course/docs/advanced/gwas.md

 To identify duplicate & related individuals, create an Identity-by-State (IBS) matrix – calculated for each pair of individuals based on the shared proportion of alleles.

-To reduce the computational complexity, first prune the dataset so that no pair of SNPs (within a given window e.g 200kb) has linkage disequilibrium (r² > 0.2).
+To reduce the computational complexity, first prune the dataset so that no pair of SNPs (within a given window e.g 200kb) has linkage disequilibrium (e.g. r² > 0.2, we use 0.5 below).
 Type

 ```
 plink --bfile MD --indep-pairwise 200 5 0.5 --out MD